jessmar94/bookmark-challenge/README.md

 As a user,
 So that I can remove a bookmark
 I would like to add a delete button that removes bookmarks

+# User Story 4
+As a user
+So I can change a bookmark in Bookmark Manager
+I want to update a bookmark

+User flow:
+1. Visit 'update bookmark' form for a particular bookmark
+2. Fill in the form with new data and submit it
+3. See the homepage with the updated title/url